Akron Children's Hospital: Early years

+The Doggie Brigade program launched in 1992 and was the country's second pet visitation program at a children's hospital.

+Since 2000

+The hospital expanded its cardiac services with the opening of its Heart Center, adding pediatric heart surgery, adult congenital heart disease and maternal-fetal cardiology services.

+In 2003, the hospital name changed to Akron Children’s Hospital.
+The following year, the Showers Family Center for Childhood Cancer and Blood Disorders opened.

+Akron Children's Hospital opened a second hospital in Boardman, Ohio in 2008, serving patients and families in Mahoning Valley.

+In 2010, Akron Children’s became the largest pediatric health care provider in northeast Ohio.

 In 2014 Cleveland Clinic Children's Hospital entered into a collaboration with Akron Children's Hospital to open up a pediatric and adult congenital heart program.

+On May 5, 2015, the Kay Jewelers Pavilion opened, featuring a neonatal intensive care unit, new ER, and expanded outpatient surgery center.
+In September 2015, the hospital celebrated its 125th anniversary.

-In 2019 it was announced that Akron Children’s Hospital and the Cleveland Clinic would be expanding the pediatric and adult congenital heart program that was started 2014.
+In 2019, Akron Children’s Hospital and the Cleveland Clinic expanded the pediatric and adult congenital heart program that was started 2014.
 The expansion consisted of two new centers, located at Akron Children’s and Cleveland Clinic Children’s Hospital.
 In addition, five-more-years was added to the agreement.
+The hospital opened a freestanding Behavioral Health Center on the Boardman campus.

+Akron Children’s Hospital expanded its population health focus in 2021, launching Akron Children’s Health Collaborative, proactively identifying children’s health care needs, providing early intervention and care coordination.

+Akron Children’s Hospital changed its name to Akron Children’s in 2023 to signify the organization is a regional health system, not just a hospital.

+In 2024, Akron Children’s began a partnership with Cincinnati Children’s to provide complex care with world-class experts in several medical specialties including pediatric otolaryngology (ear, nose and throat), hepatology (liver disease) and bone marrow transplant.

 Akron Children's offers a full range of services to its 25-county region, including well visits and trauma and intensive care to treatment of rare and serious childhood disorders.
 Children's main campus in downtown Akron houses regional centers for genetics, fetal treatment, cancer and blood disorders, heart, palliative care, orthopedics, pediatric trauma, pediatric intensive care, and level III neonatal intensive care, among others.
 Children's is one of two pediatric hospitals in the country that operates a burn center for both adults and children.
 Akron Children's Paul and Carol David Foundation Burn Institute is among a few burn centers verified by both the American Burn Association and The Committee on Trauma of The American College of Surgeons.